daniel112/RunnerGameUnity/README.md

 - Players can swap from bottom to top and top to bottom.

 Mechanics Ideas: (P2 rides P1)
-- When p2 jumps while p1 is in the air it pushes p1 to the ground.
+- When p2 jumps while p1 is in the air it pushes p1 to the ground (unit double jump)
 - When p2 jumps then p1 jumps and hits p2 while p1 is in the air it pushes p2 upwards.
 - one player is larger(and stronger than the other) larger player can jump higher but has less control in air.